-Who is Community Power?
+What is Community Power?

-Nowadays Community Power purchases electricity from small and micro renewable energy generators across Ireland (mainly hydro and wind) and sells it on to users.
+Nowadays, Community Power purchases electricity from small and micro renewable energy generators (mainly hydro and wind) across Ireland and sells it on to users.

 Community Power’s main three pillars of action are:

 - To part fund and manage community-owned renewable energy sources.

 - To sell electricity to communities and the Irish energy market.

 - To provide a structure of ownership for local and small energy producers and keep revenue generated in the community, benefitting local economies.

 Community energy groups collaborating with Community Power include:

 - Claremorris and Western District Energy Co-op